-Fernando Bobillo is an assistant professor at the Departament of Computer Science and Systems Engineering of the University of Zaragoza.
+Fernando Bobillo is a PhD student at the Department of Computer Science and Artificial Intelligence of the University of Granada, Spain, where he is a member of the Approximate Reasoning and Artificial Intelligence research group.
 His main research topic is the integration of Description Logics with frameworks for handling uncertainty and imprecision, mainly Fuzzy Logic.
 He is also involved in the development of several Semantic Web applications.

-Paulo C. G. Costa is a research professor to the C4I Center and an affiliate professor to the Department of Systems Engineering and Operations Research, both at George Mason University.
-His interests include Bayesian reasoning, multi-sensor data fusion, decision support and knowledge engineering.
-He developed PR-OWL, a probabilistic extension to the OWL Web Language based on the first-order Bayesian logic MEBN.
+Paulo C. G. Costa is an Affiliate Professor to the C4I Center at George Mason University.
+He is a researcher in the field of Bayesian reasoning with a background in multi-sensor data fusion, decision support and knowledge engineering.
+He developed PR-OWL, a probabilistic extension to the OWL Web Language based on the First Order Bayesian Logic MEBN.

 Claudia d’Amato is a researcher on the study and synthesis of dissimilarity measures among concepts expressed in Description Logic to be applied to Semantic Web for conceptual clustering and classification.
 She is a research fellow at the LACAM Lab, Department of Computer Science, University of Bari, Italy.

 Nicola Fanizzi is an Assistant Professor from the of the Università Dipartimento di Informatica delgi Studi di Bari, Italy.

 Kathryn B. Laskey is an associate professor of Systems Systems Engineering and Operations Research at George Mason University.
 She has done extensive research in methods for Bayesian knowledge modeling and dynamic knowledge-based model construction.
 She has developed a probabilistic modeling language encompassing first-order logic and mechanisms for dynamic model construction.